otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

         could name the samples in a simple way, say indv_01, indv_02, etc.

     • Copy the remaining barcodes for this lane of samples from the file:
-        /opt/data/clean/lane1_barcodes!!!
+        PUT IT HERE
-        and append them to your barcodes file in your working directory.
+        and append them to your barcodes file in your file.

     • You can concatenate this file onto the end of your file using the cat command and the shell’s append operator: cat file1 >> file2, or you can cut+paste.